Rohanpk23/European-Soccer-Database/README.md

 # European-Soccer-Database
 The european soccer sqlite database from Kaggle has been used to query out the results.
-I have used to two tools i.e., SQLite and SQLAlchemy ORM to answer few questions that I thought will help me summarise the information better. \As the
+I have used to two tools i.e., SQLite and SQLAlchemy ORM to answer few questions that I thought will help me summarise the information better. /As the